The Flamingo Club: The 1960s

 The Flamingo was sometimes described as an intimidating place in the early 1960s, where gangsters, pimps and prostitutes hung out with American servicemen, West Indians, and music fans, and fighting among customers was not unusual.
 John Mayall described the club as "a very dark and evil-smelling basement....
 It had that seedy sort of atmosphere and there was a lot of pill-popping.
 You usually had to scrape a couple of people off the floor when you emerged into Soho at dawn...".
 In October 1962, the club was the scene of a fight between jazz fans Aloysius Gordon and Johnny Edgecombe, both lovers of Christine Keeler, which ultimately led to the public revelations of the Profumo affair.

 By 1963, the Flamingo also became known as a centre of the mod subculture, where fans and musicians of both jazz and R&B music would rub shoulders.
 Unusually, it employed black musicians and DJs; it did not have a drinks licence, and illicit drug-taking was commonplace and generally tolerated by the police.
 It also became recognised as a meeting place for famous musicians, including members of the Beatles, the Rolling Stones, Jimi Hendrix and many others.
 An example of this is that on 6 August 1965, Brian Jones and Paul McCartney attended a performance by the Byrds, with Jane Asher.
 John McLaughlin said: "The Flamingo was the real meeting place, more than the 100 Club and the Marquee.
 Everybody came down there and we had some really good jam sessions."
+The first performance of the Rolling Stones' original lineup of Brian Jones, Mick Jagger, Keith Richards, Bill Wyman, Charlie Watts, and Ian Stewart took place at the venue on 14 January 1963.

 Through the resulting melting pot of music, fashion and social cross-culture, the Flamingo played a small but important part in the breakdown of racial prejudice in post-war British society and the club was one of the first UK venues to introduce ska music to a white audience, with performances by Jamaican-born musicians such as Count Suckle.